openSUSE/news-o-o/_posts/2010-01-11-reminder-opensuse-project-meeting-wednesday-january-13th-2010-at-1600.markdown

 ---
 author: News Team
+comments: true
 date: 2010-01-11 18:34:14+00:00
 layout: post
 link: https://news.opensuse.org/2010/01/11/reminder-opensuse-project-meeting-wednesday-january-13th-2010-at-1600/
+slug: reminder-opensuse-project-meeting-wednesday-january-13th-2010-at-1600
-title: "Reminder: openSUSE Project Meeting Wednesday January 13th, 2010\
+title: 'Reminder: openSUSE Project Meeting Wednesday January 13th, 2010 at 16:00'
-  \ at 16:00"
+wordpress_id: 2704
 categories:
 - Project
 tags:
 - meeting
 - opensuse-project
 ---

 The next openSUSE Project meeting will take place Wednesday, January 13, at 16:00 UTC.
 The meeting time in all time zones are listed on the [Fixed Time World Clock](http://bit.ly/56NvZu).
 Project meetings are always held in the #opensuse-project channel on Freenode.

 Please add your topics to the meeting wiki page at:

 [http://en.opensuse.org/Meetings/Project_Meeting_1010-01-13](http://en.opensuse.org/Meetings/Project_Meeting_1010-01-13)

 Please add topics as soon as possible.
-Also, if you have questions for the meeting, but can™t attend (we know that the meeting times can™t work for everyone) please add them to the agenda as well.
+Also, if you have questions for the meeting, but canâ€™t attend (we know that the meeting times canâ€™t work for everyone) please add them to the agenda as well.
 We also take live questions, of course.
 Logs of the meeting are posted to the wiki here:

 [http://en.opensuse.org/Meetings/Archive](http://en.opensuse.org/Meetings/Archive)